-Well I wonder about me having that same always-wanna-talk-about-the-new-baby mentality, except about my life-changing experience surviving breast cancer.
+Well I wonder about me having that same always-on-my-mind-thing mentality too.
+Except I’m talking about my life-changing experience surviving breast cancer.
 Am I going too far with all my pinkness?

 A Profound Impact On My Life

 It’s kind of like the bond of another young parent with a brand new mom.
 They share that life-changing experience and lavishly lap up the stories of each others child – sharing experiences, advice and support with each other.